 - Resource Permissions, which offers greater control in assigning permissions to resources (e.g. Targets, Target Groups and credentials), down to a path on a Target.
 Administrators can now control actions like scanning, make only certain remediation options available, and determine the level of information that a user is allowed to view.
-This is particularly useful for organisations who want to restrict access to shared resources.
+This is particularly useful for organizations who want to restrict access to shared resources.

 See User Permissions for more information.

 Improved Support for SharePoint and Microsoft SQL

 With the updated SharePoint module, you can now easily scan all site collections within a SharePoint on-premise deployment.
 Furthermore, the new credential management scheme enables you to conveniently scan all resources in a SharePoint Server even when multiple access credentials are required.

 The capability to scan SharePoint Online (Office 365) in ER2 remains fully supported for deployments of any size.